-Secondary Server Nodes - optimize storage & costs with Axon
+Secondary server nodes - optimize storage & costs with Axon

 Cost optimization for Axon Server deployments without sacrificing performance is very important to our customers.
 The most commonly used technique is the optimization of storage for the events.
 To cater for this optimized storage, Axon Server Enterprise Edition (ASEE) provides the concept of multi-tiered storage - a secondary server node.
 This capability not only helps lower storage costs but also helps retain the performance and, in some cases, actually improvising it.